nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	npm install -g less

-After that, you can treat yourself to a cup of coffee because you now have the basic tools for working like the NPR news apps team.
+After that, you can treat yourself to a cup of coffee because you now have the basic tools for working like the NPR Visuals team.
 Next up we'll be getting into the nitty gritty of working with the template, including things like [GitHub](https://help.github.com/articles/set-up-git) and [Amazon Web Services](http://aws.amazon.com/).

 ## Chapter 4: Configure git